IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

 assembler_maxRC | Default Assembler maximum RC allowed. | true
 assembler_linkEditMaxRC | Default link edit maximum RC allowed. | true assembler_resolutionRules | Assembler dependency resolution rules used to create a Assmebler dependency resolver.
 Format is a JSON array of resolution rule property keys.
-Resolution rule properties are defined in `application-conf/application.properties`. | true cobol_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true
+Resolution rule properties are defined in `application-conf/application.properties`. | true assembler_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true assembler_assemblySyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during assembly step | true assembler_linkEditSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true

 ### BMS.properties
 Application properties used by zAppBuild/language/BMS.groovy